-- · Addresses the identified need: by delivering energy to reduce or eliminate the need for investment - Technically feasible: there are no constraints or barriers that mean an option cannot be delivered in the context of this investment - Commercially feasible: non-network options make commercial sense in terms of potentially delivering a better economic result than the preferred investment - Timely and can be delivered in a timescale that is consistent with the identified need.
+- Addresses the identified need: by delivering energy to reduce or eliminate the need for the investment - Technically feasible: there are no constraints or barriers that mean an option cannot be delivered in the context of this investment - Commercially feasible: non-network options make commercial sense in terms of potentially delivering a better economic result than the preferred investment - Timely and can be delivered in a timescale that is consistent with the identified need.

-Table 1-1 shows the rating scale applied for assessing non-network options.
+Error!
+Reference source not found. shows the rating scale applied for assessing non-network options.